erochest/cv/index.md

 #### Programming

-Wrote programs analyzing text and language in Python, C#, PROLOG, and other computer languages.
-Used hidden Markov models, support vector machines, neural networks, and a variety of statistical tests.
+Wrote programs analyzing text and language in Python, PHP, Haskell, and other computer languages.
+Used topic modeling, naïve Bayesian and MaxEnt classifiers, K-means and other clustering, hidden Markov models, support vector machines, neural networks, and a variety of statistical tests.

 ---